tikv/rfcs/text/2020-03-11-versioned-kv.md

 #### Data model and Consistency

 The data model is like `key:version -> value`.
-The version uses the global `ts` obtained from the PD TSO by default .
+The version uses the global `ts` obtained from the PD TSO by default.
 Then strong consistency (single key level linearizability) would be support.
 And the implementation is subject to further change if we use the user TS feature of RocksDB.